gesiscss/WebBot/README.md

 # WebBot

-A browser extension for Mozilla and Chrome that simulates a user searching (at least) 50-top main, news, images and videos search results of up to 8 different search engines (Google, Baidu, Yandex, DuckDuckGo Bing, Yahoo!, So, Sogou).
+A browser extension for Mozilla and Chrome that simulates a user searching (at least) 50-top main, news, images and videos search results of up to 8 different search engines: Google, Baidu, Yandex, DuckDuckGo Bing, Yahoo!, So, Sogou.
+News are not currently available for So and Sogou.

 ## Cite us